gokulnair2001/Air/README.md

 * To fix issues: Fork this repository, make your changes and make a Pull Request.

 # Like the Project ?
-If you like Sentigenix please consider buying me a coffee 🥰
+If you like Air please consider buying me a coffee 🥰

 [<img width="200" alt="BMC logo+wordmark - Black" src="https://user-images.githubusercontent.com/56252259/98195548-0c55fb80-1f48-11eb-8293-02131a0d908c.png">](https://www.buymeacoffee.com/gokulnair)